Women's Basketball Coaching Staff - Athletics

 Women's Assistant Coach Clyde Buck

-Assistant coach Clyde Buck enters his fifth season on the Trailblazers coaching staff.
-Coach Buck has helped the Lady Blazers post 102 victories and only 27 losses, reach three district championship games and advance to the 2016 NJCAA Division I National Tournament.
+Assistant coach Clyde Buck enters his sixth season on the Trailblazers coaching staff.
+Coach Buck has helped the Lady Blazers post 129 victories and only 32 losses, reach three district championship games and advance to the 2016 NJCAA Division I National Tournament.
 In that time, numerous players have gone on to play at NCAA Division I and II programs.

 Coach Buck brings an extensive coaching resume to the table which includes stints at Eastern Michigan, Ashland, Akron and three tenures as men’s assistant coach at Wabash Valley.
 He was part of the Wabash Valley staff which helped guide the program to a national championship in 2001.